Nihal473/sentiment-analysis/README.md

 ### Example Input/Output:

+ a **bar chart** displaying the model's accuracy will be shown. after you close that you will see...

 **Input**: `Enter a movie review: This movie was amazing!
 The plot was great and the acting was top-notch.`**Output**: `The sentiment of your review is: Positive`

-After the sentiment prediction, a **bar chart** displaying the model's accuracy will be shown.

 bash
 Copy